For some, this answer will seem both obvious and somewhat odd for me to address at all.

 Ads are everywhere and advertisers are naturally going to make their ads as enticing as they can to garner your interest.
 Whether that interest is deserved – which it may or may not be – is something that only you can decide.

 Ads are not my endorsements.
 I have very little control over exactly what gets advertised.
-I can block a limited number of particularly egregious advertisers, so I value your feedback on the ads that you see.
+I can block a few particularly egregious advertisers, so I value your feedback on the ads that you see.
 Unfortunately, blocking them from advertising on Ask Leo! is all I can do.

 I do have explicit recommendations for particular products.
 I don’t give them freely and that’s why there aren’t more of them.
 They also change over time as I find that products that I once favored no longer meet my standards and new products or services arrive to take their place.
 But they are explicit recommendations and not paid advertisements.